sayarkarmakar/sayarkarmakar.github.io/index.md

 Some of my recent and upcoming invited talks are [here](https://sayarkarmakar.github.io/pages/talks.html)

 <h2> Recent Updates</h2>
+July 2024: We submitted a [Paper](https://www.up.ac.za/media/shared/61/WP/wp_2024_32.zp253760.pdf) on analyzing connectedness of digital asset class.
+We have a few other applied works on this area going on.

-June 2024: Our [Paper](https://sayarkarmakar.github.io/publications/jmva.pdf) received a Major revision from Journal of Multivariate Analysis.
+June 2024: Our Paper on Two-sample tests for high-dimensional covariance matrices received a Major revision from Journal of Multivariate Analysis.

 May 2024: Our [Paper](https://sayarkarmakar.github.io/publications/aos.pdf) received a minor revision from Annals of Statistics.